intelligence38000/android-docs/src/pages/navigation/overview/off-route.md

   - "import BookImage from '@mapbox/dr-ui/book-image';"
 ---

-The Navigation SDK provides information about whether or not a user's device is on the route that was generated.
+The Navigation SDK provides information about whether a user's device is on the route that was generated.
 If a user is off-route, you can provide additional instruction to the user and generate a new route.

 Off-route detection is not enabled by default in the Navigation SDK, but when you add an `OffRouteListener`, off-route detection will be enabled using default criteria for determining when a user is considered off-route and what to do next.